awsdocs/amazon-eks-user-guide/doc_source/create-cluster.md

 + The [IAM principal](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html) that created the cluster is the only principal that has access to the cluster\.
 [Grant permissions to other [IAM principals](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html)](grant-k8s-access.md) so they can access your cluster\.
 + If the IAM principal that created the cluster only has the minimum IAM permissions referenced in the [prerequisites](#create-cluster-prerequisites), then you might want to add additional Amazon EKS permissions for that principal\.
 For more information about granting Amazon EKS permissions to IAM principals, see [Identity and access management for Amazon EKS](security-iam.md)\.
 + If you want the IAM principal that created the cluster, or any other principals to view Kubernetes resources in the Amazon EKS console, grant the [Required permissions](view-kubernetes-resources.md#view-kubernetes-resources-permissions) to the entities\.
 + If you want nodes and IAM principals to access your cluster from within your VPC, enable the private endpoint for your cluster\.
 The public endpoint is enabled by default\.
 You can disable the public endpoint once you've enabled the private endpoint, if desired\.
-For more information, see [Amazon EKS cluster endpoint access control](cluster-endpoint.md)\.
+For more information, see [Control network access to cluster API server endpoint](cluster-endpoint.md)\.
 + [Enable secrets encryption for your cluster](enable-kms.md)\.
 + [Configure logging for your cluster](control-plane-logs.md)\.
 + [Add nodes to your cluster](eks-compute.md)\.